 - Classify religion, like animism, polytheism, monotheism, and atheism

 The major religions of the world (Hinduism, Buddhism, Islam, Christianity, Taoism, and Judaism) differ in many respects, including how each religion is organized and the belief system each upholds.
 Other differences include the nature of belief in a higher power, the history of how the world and the religion began, and the use of sacred texts and objects.

 Types of Religious Organizations

 Cults, like sects, are new religious groups.
-In modern America this term often carries pejorative connotations.
+In the United States today this term often carries pejorative connotations.
 However, almost all religions began as cults and gradually progressed to levels of greater size and organization.
 The term cult is sometimes used interchangeably with the term new religious movement (NRM).
-In its pejorative use, these groups are often disparaged as being secretive, highly controlling of members’ lives, and dominated by a single, charismatic leader.
+The new term may be an attempt to lessen the negativity that the term ‘cult’ has amassed.